Shahzad Nawaz

-Shahzad Nawaz is a Pakistani film director, actor, singer, advertiser and graphic designer.
-He started his career as an advisor to many news agencies and media publications, and served as a CEO of Nai Baat Media Network for a year.
-He also worked as a graphic designer for a number organization's designing their logos including Pakistan Television Corporation.
+Shahzad Nawaz (born 1 January 1975) is a Pakistani film director, actor, singer, advertiser and graphic designer.

+He started his career as an advisor to many news agencies and media houses, and served as a CEO of Nai Baat Media Network.
+He also worked as a communication artist for a number organization's designing their logos and identities including Geo, Pakistan Television Corporation, Dunya News and ARY News.

-In 2003 and 2005 he directed and acted in two film Daira and Botal Gali, based on an adaptations of Mohsin Hamid book Moth Smoke, and acted in Geo's drama series Ana (2004).
+In 2003 and 2005, he directed and acted in two films Daira and Botal Gali, based on an adaptations of Mohsin Hamid book Moth Smoke, and acted in Geo's drama series Ana (2004).
 Nawaz was noted in the film Chambaili that he wrote and produced.
 It was the first political film of country, earning him critical appraisal and a nomination ARY Film Award for Best Film as producer.
 In 2016, he marked his Coke Studio debut as a featured artist in season 9.

+Early life and family

+Born and brought up in Karachi, he's a Punjabi whose father's roots are in Chakwal while his mother's ancestral place is Jalandhar, with his family involved both in the military and in the arts: his father was in the Pakistan Navy, his brother is martyr from the Pakistan Air Force, his maternal uncle was famous Urdu poet and film lyricist Sehba Akhtar while his maternal grandfather, Chaudhry Rehmat Ali Rehmat, was a playwright.

 Career

-Film
+Actor and director

 In 2014, he briefly served as a CEO of Nai Baat Media Network.
 During his advisor tenure he also designed number of TV networks and organizations logos and helped them build a strong market relation including Dunya, Geo, Ary and Nai Baat Media Network.

 Nawaz ventures int directing with films such as Daira and Botal Gali based on the book Moth Smoke by Mohsin Hamid.
 He then acted and drama serials Ana (2004) and Ishq Mein Teray (2013).
-In 2011, Nawaz working on his script with director Ismail Jilani and it took half and year to complete the screenplay process, in 2012 production began and film released on April 26, 2013 under the banner of Geo Films.
+In 2011, Nawaz working on his script with director Ismail Jilani and it took half and year to complete the screenplay process, in 2012 production began and film released on 26 April 2013 under the banner of Geo Films.
 Jilani stated that "We wanted to mobilize the people before the elections, We wanted them to come out of the cinema and feel like they wanted to change something".
 Chambailli grossed Rs 37.8 crore at the box office.
 At its release, the film surpassed Bollywood's Aashiqui 2 and Hollywood's Oblivion at the Pakistani box office.
 It was discussed in the national media, and has been praised for its contribution to democracy in Pakistan.
 Chambaili has been credited with galvanizing non-voters and youth to vote in the 2013 Pakistani general elections, which had a large turnout.
 Political parties in the country played songs from its soundtrack during campaign rallies, as young people resonated with the film and its music as part of increased social and political activism.
-In 2016, he directed a film RAW in association with Coup D'état Films and Neo Films.